Important Travel Information and Timeline

 Health concerns, liability, risks

-NOTE: We require traveler’s insurance and recommend, especially for those without other primary insurance, World Nomads with policies for as low as $89.
-Other options include STA Travel and Travel Guard).
-Insurance companies suck as we all know, but a policy is worth it when you need it and can cover emergency treatments, hospitalization, emergency repatriation, and even trip cancellation.
+NOTE: We require traveler’s insurance and recommend World Nomads with policies for as low as $89.
+Other options include STA Travel and Travel Guard.
+The insurance is worth it when you need it and can cover emergency treatments, hospitalization, emergency repatriation, and even trip cancellation.
 Read the fine print and ask questions of course.

 *Our drivers are pre-screened and monitored for safe practices, but road travel can be inherently dangerous in India.
-Rajasthan however has some of the nicest and safest roads in India so don’t be too concerned.
+We keep driving times to a maximum of 4 hours at a time and can stop at any point as needed.